sdushantha/ff-pdf/README.md

 $ cd ff-pdf
 $ bash install.sh
 ```
+Notice: Only tested on Linux with i3wm.
+Can't guarantee this will visualy pleasing on other OS or on systems with a desktop environment.
+But feel free to send PRs if you have a a solution on supporting other OS and DEs
 ## Usage
 1. Launch it from your application launcher
 2. Open a PDF from your file browser by right clicking and selecting FF PDF